-- An analysis of the performance/efficiency bottlenecks of current GPUs on dense matrix scientific applications (Section II). - Three microarchitectual mechanisms to overcome GPU inefficiencies due to datapath execution, memory stalls, and control divergence (Sections III-A, III-B, and III-C, respectively): - An optimized two-dimensional SIMD datapath design which leverages the power-efficiency of dataparallel architectures and aggressively fused floatingpoint units (FPUs). - 2) Dynamic degree prefetching to more efficiently hide large memory latency while not exacerbating the memory bandwidth requirements of the application. - Divergence-folding integrated into the floating-point (FP) datapath to reduce the cost of control divergence in wide SIMD datapaths and exploit "branch-level" parallelism. - An analysis of the performance and power-efficiency of the PEPSC architecture across a range of scientific applications.
+- An analysis of the performance/efficiency bottlenecks of current GPUs on dense matrix scientific applications (Section 2). - Three microarchitectual mechanisms to overcome GPU inefficiencies due to datapath execution, memory stalls, and control divergence (Sections 3.1, 3.2, and 3.3, respectively): - An optimized 2D SIMD datapath design which leverages the power-efficiency of data-parallel architectures and aggressively fused floating-point units (FPUs). - Dynamic degree prefetching to more efficiently hide large memory latency while not exacerbating the memory bandwidth requirements of the application. - Divergence-folding integrated into the floatingpoint (FP) datapath to reduce the cost of control divergence in wide SIMD datapaths and exploit "branch-level" parallelism. - An analysis of the performance and power efficiency of the PEPSC architecture across a range of scientific applications.

-II.
-ANALYSIS OF SCIENTIFIC APPLICATIONS ON GPUS
+2 ANALYSIS OF SCIENTIFIC APPLICATIONS ON GPUS

 GPUs are currently the preferred solution for scientific computing, but they have their own set of inefficiencies.
 In order to motivate an improved architecture, we first analyze the efficiency of GPUs on various scientific and numerical applications.
-While the specific domains that these applications belong to vary widely, the set of applications used here, encompassing several classes of the Berkeley "dwarf" taxonomy [?] is representative of non-graphics applications executed on GPUs.
+While the specific domains that these applications belong to vary widely, the set of applications used here, encompassing several classes of the Berkeley "dwarf" taxonomy [1] is representative of nongraphics applications executed on GPUs.

-A. Application Analysis
+2.1 Application Analysis

 Ten benchmarks were analyzed.
-The source code for these applications is derived from a variety of sources, including the Nvidia CUDA software development kit, the GPGPU-SIM [1] benchmark suite, the Rodinia [2] benchmark suite, the Parboil benchmark suite, and the Nvidia CUDA Zone:
+The source code for these applications is derived from a variety of sources, including the Nvidia CUDA software development kit, the GPGPU-SIM [2] benchmark suite, the Rodinia [3] benchmark suite, the Parboil benchmark suite, and the Nvidia CUDA Zone.